Please read response here from

 only made a rough estimate.

-This is where things become interesting as we at the end of the foil
+above.
+This is where things become interesting as we at the end of the

-can identify two foils, one foil consisting of a fully metallised
+foil can identify two foils, one foil consisting of a full width metallised

 polypropylene with plastic foil edges, thus does not connect to anything.
 Laminated with this